CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 These setup steps require you to install dependencies with the Homebrew package manager.
 If you don't want to use Homebrew follow the steps for how to run the Ubuntu VM with [UTM](#run-cheriqemu-on-an-arm64-utm-ubuntu-vm).

-1. Install the dependencies of CheriQemu with Homebrew: `brew install libarchive glib pixman xz zstd libusb libpng gnutls libssh libnettle jpeg-turbo`.
-This takes about 20 minutes on our M1 Mac-Mini test machine.
+1. Install the dependencies of CheriQemu with Homebrew: `brew install libarchive glib pixman xz zstd libusb libpng gnutls libssh libnettle jpeg-turbo` This takes about 20 minutes on our M1 Mac-Mini test machine.
 1. Download this [zip](https://www.cl.cam.ac.uk/~pffm2/sosp2023_cheri_tutorial/files/sosp2023_qemu.zip) archive.
 1. Unzip it with `unzip sosp2023_qemu.zip`.
 1. `cd` into the unzipped directory.